gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

 to add this configuration directly into Prometheus.

 The prometheus-operator handles validation of monitoring configuration.
-It will be more difficult to give prometheus invalid config.
+It will be more difficult to give Prometheus invalid config.

 ### Goals